dalleng/til/django/2022-11-14-django-performance-debugging-tools.md

 Silk intercepts and stores HTTP requests and database queries before presenting them in a user interface for further inspection.
 Very useful to debug Ajax calls and APIs.

-The only con of this project is that it stores http requests and queries in the DB, which can make the application slower.
+The only con of this project is that it stores http requests and queries in the DB, which can make the application slower if enabled on prod.
+Of course, an option would be to only enable it on development environments.

 https://github.com/jazzband/django-silk